tanersener/ffmpeg-video-slideshow-scripts/advanced_scripts/README.md

 Scripts in this section demonstrate complex animation like transitions/transformations.

-Animations are implemented inside filter_complex blocks.
+- Compatible with bash
+- Only images supported, no video input support

-Please note that sample animations used in this page are low in quality and does not represent full functionality of the scripts.
+ps: Sample animations used in this page are low in quality and does not represent full functionality of the scripts.

 ## Blurred Background